MurasatoNaoya/BSE-Consensus/README.md

 necessarily difficult, but relatively useful computation, specifically integrating the limit order book trading environment simulator the Bristol Stock Exchange (BSE).
-Analysis of the protocol relating to its security is also conducted to ensure the integrity of the underlying consensus mechanism, and further investigation into of the protocol’s efficiency and overall usefulness is conducted too, with the ultimate aim of better understanding the viability using BSE as a foundation for a protocol based puzzle schemes and the future of PoUW consensus protocols more generally.
+Analysis of the protocol relating to its security is also conducted to ensure the integrity of the underlying consensus mechanism, and further investigation into the protocol’s efficiency and overall usefulness is conducted also, with the ultimate aim of better understanding the viability using BSE as a foundation for a protocol based puzzle schemes and the future of PoUW consensus protocols more generally.